-Proud and foolish, noisy stream!

-Who to some muddy pool thy birth dost owe, Which casually a brook became,
+PROUD and foolish, noisy stream !
+Who to some muddy pool thy birth dost owe, liv'd pride.

-Assisted by the rain and melting snow:
+Which casually a brook became, Assisted by the rain and melting snow :

-Tho' now thou boast thy swelling tide,

-August will soon be here, and end thy shortliv'd pride.
+Though now thou boast thy swelling tide, August will soon be here, and end thy short-